Nouveau-Printemps/federated-webring/fediring-protocol.md

 To query sites in the webring, you have to call the endpoint `/api/websites`.

-The type of data returned is a list of "WebsiteData".
+The type of data returned is a list of *WebsiteData*.

 ### Blacklisted websites